vlazh/node-hot-loader/README.md

     new webpack.NoEmitOnErrorsPlugin(),
   ],

-  // It may be necessary when your compiled app uses Webpack too, e.g. for frontend serving, Webpack sets __dirname to '/'.
+  // It may be necessary when your compiled app uses Webpack too, e.g. for frontend serving,
+  //   because Webpack sets __dirname to '/'.
   // It may be some issues in your app, so sets __dirname to false can help you.
   // See https://github.com/webpack/webpack/issues/1599.
   node: {